Getting Started With Information & Technology Solutions

 - ITS offers a wide variety of self-help resources.
 Or ask us specific questions via Mines Help Center “Helpdesk.”

-- FAQfinder answers general questions about Mines computing resources.
+- For Frequently Asked Questions, try our new Knowledge Base, or the older FAQfinder to find answers to general questions about Mines computing resources.

 - A student Frequently Asked Questions guide is also available.